 Pearson correlation coefficient vs. Spearman’s rank correlation coefficients

 Besides the Pearson correlation coefficient, another popular correlation coefficient is Spearman’s rank correlation coefficient.

 It is a go-to method when at least one of the following characteristics is true:

-The formula for calculating the Pearson correlation coefficient is:4
+Calculating the Pearson correlation coefficient

 While the formula is easy to use, you can apply software tools like R or Excel to help you calculate the Pearson correlation coefficient.

 Step 1: Calculating the sums of x and y

 The first step is renaming the variables from weight and length to and .
 Next, add up all the and values as indicated in the formula by the symbol (take the sum of).